Welcome to the Office for the Arts!

 I'm interested in a music subsidy, grant or a fellowship.
 What should I do?

-The OFA has supported student art making throughout the pandemic via funding programs.
-We will continue to follow University guidance regarding live events/performances on campus as well as international travel.
+The OFA supports student artmaking and learning outside the curricular offerings.
 If you want to find out about possibilities or make a proposal, visit our funding page, and please be in touch with questions.

 Reach out to Stephanie Troisi, Student Coordinator.